servo/servo.org/_posts/2025-11-21-sponsorship-tiers.md

 - **Silver: 1,000 USD/month**
 - **Bronze: 100 USD/month**

-This is intended for donations with no obligations (i.e no strings attached) from organizations and individuals that would like to get their logo or name at [servo.org homepage]({{ '/#sponsors' | url }}).
+Organizations and individual sponsors donating in these tiers will be acknowledged on the [servo.org homepage]({{ '/#sponsors' | url }}) with their logo or name.
+Please note that such donations should come with no obligations to the project i.e they should be "no strings attached" donations.

 Please contact us at <join@servo.org> if you are interested in sponsoring the project through one of these tiers.